gabriel-amadej/archive/README.md

 - `metadata/` — Timelines and indexes

 ## How to Contribute
-- Open a pull request with new material (essays, screenshots, exports, etc.)
+- Open a pull request with new material (essays, screenshots, exports, etc).
 - Or email us directly at gabarchiveproject@protonmail.com or gabarchiveproject@gmail.com if preferred.
 - This is primarily a labor of love by Matthew Collins (@ickalo).